Loseley Park: The garden

 The walled garden, based on a design by Gertrude Jekyll, contains a series of "rooms" with different themes running through them.
 The redevelopment of the garden commenced in 1993/4 with the Rose Garden and continued with the Herb Garden, Flower Garden, White Garden and, most recently, the organic Vegetable and Cut Flower Garden.
 The gardens are surrounded by an old wall of similar age to the house and contain a vine walk, a huge spread of wisteria, the moat and moat walk, and the old mulberry tree around which a family prophecy revolves.

 Film and television

 Loseley Park and house has been used as a filming location for several productions.
 One of the earliest was The Counterfeit Plan (1957), and others include A Dandy in Aspic (1968), The Legacy (1978), Midsomer Murders (1997 TV series), Sense and Sensibility (2008 miniseries), Emma (2009 miniseries) and The Special Relationship (2010).
 In 2016, the house was featured in the Netflix series The Crown.
 The films The Favourite and Rebecca were both partly shot here.
 In 2020, the television series Belgravia filmed some scenes here.

+The garden was featured in BBC's Gardeners' World in 2026.